rsbivand/foss4g_2022/README.md

 Examples will include using GRASS GIS functionality to extend what is feasible in R alone when handling and analysing spatial data, and using R as an alternative to Python for scripting GRASS GIS commands.

 Information on the versions of GRASS, R and R packages which should be installed on participants' computers will be provided, together with a simple test to check that installation has succeeded.
-Data sets will also be provided.
-Files will be made available from https://rsbivand.github.io/foss4g_2022.
+Participant's computers should have recent GRASS and R pre-installed, and the instructions at the start of the online workshop document should be followed before reaching Florence.
+Data sets and code will also be provided linked from the workshop document.
+Files will be made available from the workshop document on https://rsbivand.github.io/foss4g_2022.

 Some knowledge of R and GRASS will be helpful as in a short format it is not possible to start from the beginnings.